WojciechKania3/Karaocaml/README.md

 ### Version

-The current version of the program is alpha_0.3
+The current version of the program is alpha_0.3b, which includes:
+* Basically what version alpha_0.3b had,
+* A very simple keyboard mode
+* Bunch of Christmas songs

 ## Built With